klimbeta/klimbeta/docs/reference/Scoring/Difficulty/Overview.md

 # Difficulty Score Overview

-Based on the **RICscale** first published in Jacky Godoffe's book [My Keys to Routesetting](http://jackygodoffe.com/book.html).
+Based on the **RICscale** which was developed by Tonde Katiyo and Jacky Godoffe, and was first published in Godoffe's book [My Keys to Routesetting](http://jackygodoffe.com/book.html).
 The RICscale is an acronym for Risk, Intensity, and Complexity.
+Sometimes 'E' is added to the scale for Emotion, BetaComp places emotion in the [Neuro](/reference/Neuro/NeuroOverview) part of Beta instead.

 ![MyKeysToRoutesetting](/MyKeysToRoutesetting.png)